nllz/IRTF-HRPC/draft-research.md

 What is interesting about this particular case is that not only technical arguments but also the status code's outright potential political use for civil society played a substantial role in shaping the discussion, and the decision to move forward with this technology.

 It is nonetheless important to note that HTTP status code 451 is not a solution to detect all occasions of censorship.
-A large swath of Internet filtering occurs in the network rather than the server itself.
-For these forms of censorship 451 plays a limited role, as the servers will not be able to send the code, because they haven't received the requests (as is the case with servers with resources blocked by the Chinese Golden shield).
-Such filtering regimes are unlikely to voluntarily inject a 451 status code.
+A large swath of Internet filtering occurs in the network, at a lower level than HTTP, rather than the server itself.
+For these forms of censorship 451 plays a limited role, as typical censoring intermediaries won't generate it.
+Besides technical reasons, such filtering regimes are unlikely to voluntarily inject a 451 status code.
 The use of 451 is most likely to apply in the case of cooperative, legal versions of content removal resulting from requests to providers.
 One can think of content that is removed or blocked for legal reasons, like copyright infringement, gambling laws, child abuse, et cetera.
 Large Internet companies and search engines are constantly asked to censor content in various jurisdictions.
 451 allows this to be easily discovered, for instance by initiatives like the Lumen Database.

 Overall, the strength of 451 lies in its ability to provide transparency by giving the reason for blocking, and giving the end-user the ability to file a complaint.
 It allows organizations to easily measure censorship in an automated way, and prompts the user to access the content via another path (e.g. TOR, VPNs) when (s)he encounters the 451 status code.